BDC Hamburger Icon

 A company’s number of C-level positions depends on several factors, like its size, industry and mission.
 At the very least, most companies have about seven primary titles.

-Here’s a breakdown of these traditional C-suite roles:
+Here’s a breakdown of these traditional C-suite roles.

 Did You Know?Did you know

-Did you know?
-There’s some overlap between CMO and CIO responsibilities.
-CIOs evaluate and implement the organization’s tech solutions, but CMOs who lead marketing initiatives also have a vested interest.
+There's some overlap between CMO and CIO responsibilities.
+CIOs evaluate and implement the organization's tech solutions, but CMOs who lead marketing initiatives also have a vested interest.

-Chief human resources officer (CHRO)
+Chief HR officer (CHRO)

 General counsel (GC)